openfaas/docs/docs/architecture/faas-provider.md

 The `faas-provider` provides the CRUD API for Functions as well as the invoke capabilities.

 The [`faas-provider`](https://github.com/openfaas/faas-provider) is an SDK written in Go which conforms to the OpenFaaS Provider's HTTP REST API.
-Providers which implement the interface should be compatible with the OpenFaaS toolchain and ecosystem, including the UI, CLI, Function Store, Template Store and OpenFaaS Cloud.
+Providers which implement the interface should be compatible with the OpenFaaS toolchain and ecosystem, including the UI, CLI, Function Store and Template Store.

 ![Conceptual diagram](/images/providers/providers-conceptual-flow.png)